mchrfr/object_contradictions/README.md

     - find your created data set under /...;

 ### Important: You need to add your personal OpenAI API key under ./object_contradictions/utils/openAI_key.py, in order to make requests to the OpenAI API.
-Afterwards uncommant the utils/openAI_key.py-script in your .gitignore file
+Afterwards uncomment the utils/openAI_key.py-script in your .gitignore file